mmuratarat/mmuratarat.github.io/_pages/faq.md

 Scalars are single numbers and are an example of a 0th-order tensor.
 The notation $x \in \mathbb{R}$ states that the scalar value $x$ is an element of (or member of) the set of real-valued numbers, $\mathbb{R}$.

-There are various sets of numbers of interest within machine learning. $\matbb{N}$ represents the set of positive integers $(1,2,3, ...)$. $\matbb{Z}$ represents the integers, which include positive, negative and zero values. $\mathbb{Q}$ represents the set of rational numbers that may be expressed as a fraction of two integers.
+There are various sets of numbers of interest within machine learning. $\mathbb{N}$ represents the set of positive integers $(1,2,3, ...)$. $\mathbb{Z}$ represents the integers, which include positive, negative and zero values. $\mathbb{Q}$ represents the set of rational numbers that may be expressed as a fraction of two integers.

 Vectors are ordered arrays of single numbers and are an example of 1st-order tensor.
 An $n$-dimensional vector itself can be explicitly written using the following notation: